- Digital radio uses digital signals to broadcast radio content.

 Our role in access undertakings

-We have a role in regulating access by deciding whether to accept access undertakings from providers of the digital radio infrastructure services.
+We have a role in regulating access by deciding whether to accept access undertakings from providers of digital radio infrastructure services.

 Access undertakings allow providers to give other parties access to their infrastructure services.
 They include the terms and conditions of access and price for the services.